 As we all know during these pandemic times, hospitals are the last line of defense when it comes to fighting for our lives.
 But they are currently under pressure not only due to COVID-19, but also due to ransomware, natural disasters, hardware failures, or even unfortunate human mistakes.
 Open-E JovianDSS is widely used to support hospital and medical care institutions, because of its reliability, high availability, and advanced data protection mechanisms that are critical when it comes to ensuring operational continuity and, what is even more important, patients’ safety.
 Thus, we would like to address certain issues and propose solutions that are responses to medical institutions’ data storage problems.

 Since hospitals’ IT needs are very specific, they need safe and stable solutions that will protect their data from all kinds of threats.
-Just to begin with, the high availability solution should be one of the most important options for hospitals to protect against a hardware failure.
+Just to begin with, thehigh availability data storage solution should be one of the most important options for hospitals to protect against hardware failure.
 All major documents and data need to be accessed on both nodes in the cluster.
 This way even during hardware failure or data corruption, the data stays accessible thanks to the high availability cluster functionality.

-The hospital IT infrastructure is the demanding and critical part of its operations, and all the issues or downtimes are simply not an option.
-It’s important to understand what the weak points are and to implement the solutions and policies that ensure both the patients and their data are safe.
+The hospital’s IT infrastructure is the demanding and critical part of its operations, so any issues or downtimes are simply not an option.
+It’s important to understand what the weak points are and to implement solutions and policies that ensure both the patients and their data are safe.
+Like the one below: